- How many sides does a hexagon have? Exploring the 6-sided shape

 Diagonals of a hexagon

-Our hexagon calculator can also spare you some tedious calculations while determining the lengths of the hexagon's diagonals.
+The total number of hexagon's diagonals is equal to 9 - three of these are long diagonals that cross the central point, and the other six are also called the "height" of the hexagon.
+Our hexagon calculator can also spare you some tedious calculations on the lengths of the hexagon's diagonals.
 There are two types of these diagonals:

-- Short diagonals - also called the height of the triangle, these diagonals do not cross the central point.
+Short diagonals - The do not cross the central point.
+They are constructed joining two vertices leaving exactly one in between them.
 Their length is equal to

 d = √3 * a.